grisu/gricli/src/main/resources/help/commands/batch submit.md

-Command:	batch submit [name]
+Command:	batch submit <batchjob>

+Submits a batch job for execution.

-Submits a batch job (which should be created beforehand with 'batch create [name]' command.
+The batch job should created beforehand using the 'batch create' command.

+Parameters:

-    name : the name of the batchjob to submit
+    name    : The name of the batch job to submit.

+Example usage:

+    batch submit mybatch